 - Lowest average sash position

-- Greatest percent reduction from their baseline data (baseline data is the average of data collected from November 2021 through February 2022)
+- Greatest percent reduction from their baseline data (baseline data is the average of data collected from the previous six months)

 - Consistent good sash closing habits

 What you can do